Dr. Milton Huang

 Background

-My undergraduate training was at Stanford University, where I started my journey between the boundaries of the "techie" and the "fuzzy," getting a BS. in Electrical Engineering and an AB. in Psychology.
-I was also premed (to cover all the bases) and went to medical school at the University of Texas Health Science Center in San Antonio.
-While my old roommates went off to work at Silicon Valley startups, I was busy in psychiatric residency training at the University of Michigan in Ann Arbor.
-I did continue to use my technical background, creating a "psychiatric informatics" fellowship.
+My undergraduate training was at Stanford University, where I received a BS in Electrical Engineering and an AB in Psychology.
+I went to medical school at the University of Texas Health Science Center in San Antonio, getting an MD degree.
+With my interest in the brain, I chose to specialize in psychiatry, getting residency training at the University of Michigan in Ann Arbor.
+There, I applied some of my technical background, creating a "psychiatric informatics" fellowship along with Dr. Norman Alessi.
 I joined the faculty seeing patients, teaching and doing research that focused on the impact of technology on psychiatry.
 My research specialization was on the emotional effects of Virtual Reality, treating phobias with virtual heights.

 Interests